IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: Introduction

-The mechanism of the SST and its variants introduced above is to derive an IF or group delay (GD) estimator for different transform frameworks and different-type signals, and further to reassign TF coefficients from the original position to the estimated instantaneous trajectory.
-Indeed, the IF (or GD) estimator is critical because it determines the accuracy of high-concentration TF representations.
-Differing from the mechanism of the SST-based methods, another high-concentration TF representation is based on the IF equation [47-49], i.e., a non-linear function in the TF domain with the IFs as its solution.
-This kind of method enhances the TF concentration by solving the IF equation using the fixed point iterative algorithm [47] or the extractor [48,49].
-Such methods have been used in the sound signal analysis [47,48], machine signal processing [48,50], and medical data analysis [51].
-However, several issues should be considered.
-First, its strengths and weaknesses over the SST-based methods are not clear.
-The common goal of both methods is to improve the TF readability, but we have to know which one is preferable in various applications.
-Second, how to use the IF equation to concentrate the TF distribution should be explained more comprehensively, involving the uniqueness of the IF equation, and the convergence of its solution algorithm.
-Last but not least, we should consider if there is a theoretical model to cover the prevailing TF analysis methods, including the SET [38], the multi-synchrosqueezing transformation [43,44], and the time synchroextracting transform [52].
-The relationship between these methods and the IF equation-based methods should also be studied.
+The mechanism of the SST and its variants introduced above is to derive an IF or group delay (GD) estimator for different transform frameworks and different-type signals, and further to reassign TF coefficients from the original position to the estimated instantaneous trajectories.
+Indeed, the IF (or GD) estimator is critical to this kind of method (we can denote it as the IF estimator-based TF post-processing method) because it determines the accuracy of high-concentration TF representations.
+Instead of computing the IF (or GD) estimation, another high-concentration TF representation is based on the IF equation [48-50], i.e., a non-linear function in the TF domain with the IFs of the signal as its solution.
+This kind of method (denoted as the IF equation-based TF post-processing method) enhances the TF concentration by solving the IF equation using the fixed point iterative algorithm [48] or the extractor [49,50] and has been used in the sound signal analysis [48,49], mechanical signal processing [51], and medical data analysis [52].
+Several issues about the IF equation-based TF post-processing methods, however, should be considered.
+First, theoretical analysis of the IF equation and how to use it to concentrate the TF distribution should be explained more comprehensively, involving the definition and properties of the IF equation, and the convergence of its solution algorithm.
+Second, we know an IF estimator or GD estimator can not simultaneously characterize the time-varying and frequency-varying information of a mixed signal.
+How about the IF equation?
+Last but not least, we should consider if there is a theoretical model to cover the prevailing TF analysis methods, including the SET [39], the multi-synchrosqueezing transformation [44], and the time synchroextracting transform [52].